rcolive/sas_tools/README.md

 Scripts will be mantained as requsted.

 ## Instalation
-For the basic functionality requires python and numpy package
+For the basic functionality requires python and numpy package only

 ## Scripts